eswarakatyayani/MongoDB_Trail/README.md

 Save the database in Mongodb compass as mongodb1.student add the mogodb1.student into .py file open postman for GET & POST outputs

+#Comparing with ordinary projects
+We use flask framework
+But for database we used Sqllite3 to store database and put that .db file into our folder and for outputs we used web browser.